 - Protein: A main component of the hair is keratin.
 Keratin in turn is a protein consisting of amino acids, which the body can only produce if it is supplied with enough protein.
 Soy products, meat, fish, eggs and nuts should therefore be on your menu regularly.

-- Biotin: It protects against hair loss and is found, for example, in almonds, hazelnuts, soya products, milk and eggs.
+- Biotin: It protects against Hair Loss and is found, for example, in almonds, hazelnuts, soy products, milk and eggs.

 - Omega-3 fatty acids: They stimulate the blood circulation, ensure fuller hair and also protect against hair loss.
 In addition to fish, walnuts, chia seeds and linseed are also important suppliers.